-A look at recent prosecutions of suspected Nazi war criminals in Germany.
+Recent prosecutions of suspected Nazi war criminals in Germany:

-_ October 2009: Heinrich Boere, 87, goes on trial in Aachen charged with the World War II murders of three men in the Netherlands when he was a member of a Waffen SS death squad.
+_ October 2009: Heinrich Boere, 87, goes on trial charged with the World War II murders of three men in the Netherlands when he was a member of a Waffen SS death squad.
+Trial ongoing.

-_ August 2009: Josef Scheungraber, a 90-year-old former officer in the Nazi army, is convicted of murder for ordering the massacre of 10 civilians in a 1944 reprisal killing in Italy; sentenced to life.
-Scheungraber has said he plans to appeal.
+_ August 2009: Josef Scheungraber, a 90-year-old former officer in the German army, is convicted of murder for ordering the massacre of 10 civilians in a 1944 reprisal killing in Italy; sentenced to life imprisonment.
+Scheungraber says he plans to appeal.

-_ July 2002: Friedrich Engel, a 93-year-old former SS major, is convicted by a Hamburg court on 59 counts of murder for a 1944 massacre of Italian prisoners and given a suspended seven-year sentence.
-A federal court later quashes the conviction, citing doubts over whether the evidence was sufficient.
+_ July 2002: Friedrich Engel, a 93-year-old former SS major, is convicted on 59 counts of murder for a 1944 massacre of Italian prisoners and given a suspended seven-year sentence.
+A federal court later quashes the conviction, doubting the evidence was sufficient.
 Engel dies in 2006.

-_ May 2001: Anton Malloth, an 89-year-old former guard at the Theresienstadt fortress in occupied Czechoslovakia, is sentenced to life in prison by a Munich court for beating and kicking a Jewish inmate to death in 1944.
+_ May 2001: Anton Malloth, an 89-year-old former guard at the Theresienstadt fortress in occupied Czechoslovakia, is sentenced to life in prison for beating and kicking a Jewish inmate to death in 1944.
 Malloth's appeal is rejected.
 He dies in 2002.

 _ April 2001: Julius Viel, an 83-year-old former SS commander, is convicted of murdering seven Jewish prisoners from Theresienstadt in 1945.
-He is sentenced to 12 years in prison.
-Viel dies in 2002, with an appeal of the Ravensburg court's verdict pending.
+Sentenced to 12 years in prison, Viel dies in 2002, with an appeal of the verdict pending.